 04 Jan Breathing and its impact on our health.

+Breathing (or ventilation) is the process of moving air into and out of the lungs to facilitate gas exchange with the internal environment.
 Breathing is an automatic function of the body that is controlled by the respiratory centre of the brain.
-When we feel stressed, our breathing rate and pattern changes as part of the ‘fight-or-flight response’.
+When we feel stressed, our breathing rate and pattern change as part of the ‘fight-or-flight response’.

 Breathing and stress

 The primary role of breathing is to absorb oxygen and to expel carbon dioxide through the movement of the lungs.
 Muscles that control the movement of the lungs are the diaphragm (a sheet of muscle underneath the lungs) and the muscles between the ribs.

 When a person is under stress, their breathing pattern changes.
 Typically, an anxious person takes small, shallow breaths, using their shoulders rather than their diaphragm to move air in and out of their lungs.
 This style of breathing disrupts the balance of gases in the body.

 Shallow over-breathing, or hyperventilation, can prolong feelings of anxiety by making the physical symptoms of stress worse.
 Controlling your breathing can help to improve some of these symptoms.